 - Student researchers published results from their ISS National Lab-sponsored investigation in the open access journal PLOS One.
 Their project, awarded through the Genes in Space program, was the first to utilize CRISPER/Cas9 gene editing techniques in space.

-- This year, 11 published papers detailed work on projects sponsored through the NIH Tissue Chips in Space initiative, and 11 papers were from investigations awarded through NSF/CASIS joint solicitations (five on tissue engineering and six on in the physical sciences area of transport phenomena).
+- This year, 11 published papers detailed work on projects sponsored through the NIH Tissue Chips in Space initiative.
+An additional 11 papers discussed investigations awarded through NSF/CASIS joint solicitations (five on tissue engineering and six in the physical sciences area of transport phenomena).

-In FY21, biotechnology company Emulate, Inc. filed a patent related to its Intestine On-Chip, developed in part through company’s NIH-funded Tissue Chips in Space research.
+Additionally, in FY21, biotechnology company Emulate, Inc. filed a patent related to its Intestine On-Chip, developed in part through company’s NIH-funded Tissue Chips in Space research.
 This marks the second patent Emulate has filed for this technology.
 Additionally, the company released its commercially available Brain-Chip this year, also developed through Tissue Chips in Space research.
-The Brain-Chip provides a model to study diseases involving neuroinflammation, such as Alzheimer’s and Parkinson’s, and test potential new therapeutics for these conditions.
+The Brain-Chip provides a model to study diseases involving neuroinflammation, such as Alzheimer’s and Parkinson’s, and to test potential new therapeutics.
 Emulate plans to fly a version of the Brain-Chip to the space station in another ISS National Lab-sponsored investigation scheduled to launch in FY22.